 First Year: Exploring

 A liberal arts and sciences education is an education of the whole person, offering a broad range of programs to explore — and the first year at Emmanuel College is about exploring.

 Students are assigned to an Academic Advisor and a Career Advisor at Orientation and meet regularly throughout the year.

-During the first year, both a Personal Mission Statement and Career Self-Assessment are begun which are focused on purpose, passion and goals.
+During the first year, a Career Self-Assessment is begun, is focused on purpose, passion and goals.

-The First-Year Seminar explores the liberal arts and sciences through the theme of “Knowledge, Values and Social Change.”
+ACE program explores the liberal arts and sciences and enhances the academic integration of first-year students.
 Small, discussion-based classes allow students to develop close relationships with classmates and faculty.

 Through the curriculum/general requirements, student begin to develop the characteristics employers seek – strong written and oral communication skills, the ability to analyze and interpret data, and proficiency in solving problems critically and ethically.

 The First-Year Focus Leadership Academy is just one leadership/involvement opportunity.
 There are 90+ clubs, organizations and activities on campus.

 Involvement in Residence Life gives students access to programming focused on personal growth.
 Ninety-four percent of first-year students live on campus in the residence halls.